bressanj/switch/_posts/2013-11-14-inselspital-supports-SWITCH.md

 The Commission for promotion of young researchers of the Inselspital supports SWITCH.

 The proposal for SWITCH was submitted by Dr. med.
-Christian Fung, Oberarzt at the Inselspital Bern.
+Christian Fung, attending at the Inselspital Bern.